 Quickly raise the net up and out of the water, netting the fish.

 - If you chase a fish around with the internet, it will alarm and most likely make another run.
-The adrenaline rush will over-tire your fish and can truly reduce its chance of survival if you prepare to release it.
+The adrenaline rush will over-tire your Reeling Fish and can truly reduce its chance of survival if you prepare to release it.